-To be recommended for this certificate, students must successfully complete the required courses, successfully pass the Master Mathematics Teacher state assessment, provide a copy of a valid Texas teacher certificate and provide proof of three years of full-time teaching as Teacher of Record in a TEA-approved or out-of-state approved school.
+To be recommended for this certificate, students must successfully complete the required courses, successfully pass the Master Mathematics Teacher state assessment, provide a copy of a valid Texas teacher certificate and provide proof of three years of fulltime teaching as Teacher of Record in a Texas Education Agency (TEA) approved or out-of-state approved school.

-MASTER READING TEACHER CERTIFICATE- FOR TEACHERS (13 HOURS)
+MASTER READING TEACHER CERTIFICATE FOR TEACHERS (13 HOURS)

-The Master Reading Teacher certificate program for teachers provides 13 credit hours of graduate courses, which is equivalent to 195 hours of continuing education units.
+The Master Reading Teacher Certificate for Teachers program provides 13 credit hours of graduate courses, which is equivalent to 195 hours of continuing education units.
 Courses include: